Mike Pence's press secretary is leaving the White House

+- The vice president's office saw a major staff change at the end of June

-(CNN)Vice President Mike Pence's press secretary Marc Lotter is leaving the administration after eight months, two sources familiar with the decision told CNN Friday.
+(CNN)Vice President Mike Pence's press secretary Marc Lotter is leaving the administration after eight months.

 "He can do more TV and speak on behalf of President Trump," the source said.
 "It's a win-win-win.
 Lotter is great."